 Having a big bottle of Bacardi Silver on hand is one thing, but you can find deals and fantastic selections from all over.
 Grab a bottle of Gosling’s Black Seal from Bermuda to make a Dark & Stormy, or the US Virgin Islands’ Cruzan Black Strap for floating over a Mai Tai.
 While your at it, why not explore Mount Gay from Barbados, or Appleton from Jamaica, or Lemon Hart, a demerara rum from the Dominican Republic.
 Once you start looking at other offerings, you’ll find rum you never realized was there.
 Given all of the choices, you might start with a specific drink, like the Trader Vic’s Mai Tai and progress from there.
 To give yourself the most versatility, you could spread your selection around to cover light rums, gold, dark, spiced, overproof, premium aged—These are broad groupings and there’s a lot of variance even within these categories.
 There are plenty of rum enthusiasts who would argue that stopping at a single bottle of one style is like trying to stock a wine cellar and stopping at just one bottle of cabernet.

 While it’s easy to spend a lot of money collecting obscure bottles from all over the world, there’s definitely plenty of reasonable choices out there of varying styles and colors that won’t break the bank.
 Try them. you will be surprised how rums differ, and how switching out one for another can transform a cocktail.
-I’d love to hear about rums you have found and what you enjoy.
+We’d love to hear about rums you have found and what you enjoy.
 Post a comment or suggest a cocktail.
 There’s plenty of rum to go ’round!